emanuel-quix/template-clickstream/products_last_hour/README.md

-# Visitors in the last 15 minutes
+# Top 10 products in the last hour

-This service reads data from the 'enriched data' topic and, every second, publishes the number of unique users seen in the store in the last 15 minutes.
+This service reads data from the 'enriched data' topic and, every second, publishes the top 10 products (based on the number of visits seen in the store) in the last 1 hour.

 ## Environment variables